rexebin/classlens/README.md

 "classLens.openSideBySide": false
 ```

+# Limitations

+1. ClassLens does not support batch import, for example:

+    ```
+    import * as Layout from '@your-project/layout';

+    export class ClassName extends Layout.BaseClass implements Layout.LayoutInterface {

+    }
+    ```

+    I may fix this if there is high demand in the future.

+1. ClassLens supports namespaces partially.
+It supports class structures within the same namespace.
+It does not support extends/implements class/interfaces from other namespaces.
+The reason is vscode ignore these symbols when performing symbol lookups.
+And at the moment (1.23) vscode returns empty object arrays when look up for definitions for these symbols in the extension.
+I have not found a good solution yet.

+1. ClassLens also may not support multiple level of parent classes/interfaces i.e. parent class extending other class and interfaces extend other interfaces.
+I may fix this point if if there is high demand for it in the future.

 # Non Codelens Alternative

 If you prefer Codelens to be disabled for absolute tidiness, install **_Class IO_** instead. **_Class IO_** does the same thing but is not a codelens extension.
 It decorates members and provide definitions and a command to go to parent members.